Health Resources

 Allergic rhinoconjunctivitis, triggered by allergies, refers to nose and eye issues that occur at least once weekly.
 When only the nose is affected, it is termed allergic rhinitis, also known as hay fever, sinus or “sensitive nose”.
 When only the eyes are affected, it is termed allergic conjunctivitis.

 The incidence of allergies, particularly among children, is on the rise globally, especially in developed countries.
-In Singapore, the prevalence of allergic rhinoconjunctivitis children up to two years old is estimated to be as high as 42%.1
+In Singapore, the prevalence of allergic rhinoconjunctivitis in children up to two years old is estimated to be as high as 42%.1

 Source: 1PubMed